Here are some pictures of 1/4" Ford Blue with Reflective on top.

 The fire pit above is at the Torrance Marriott in California.

 The fireplace below is a propane pan burner with a lava rock fill.
 You don't want to crush your own lava rock because of the time.
 You can use larger lava around the edges of the pan but you will want to use crushed lava in the pan up to the surface of the burners.
-The glass use in this fireplace was a Ford Blue base with Ford Blue Reflective on top.
-Topped with Clear Pyrite and Amber accents.
+The glass use in this fireplace was a Ford Blue base with Ford Blue Reflective Base Glass on top.
+Topped with Clear Pyrite Base Glass and Amber Toppings accents.
 The install went very well except for the rock crushing episode.

 nice design.